Just 15 minutes from BU by bike, bus, or T, Jamaica Plain (JP to anyone who lives there) is one of Boston’s most diverse neighborhoods.

 697 Centre St.

-The small Wonder Spice Café bills itself as both a Cambodian and a Thai restaurant, offering such stalwarts as pad thai, chicken satay, and sweet chili shrimp alongside more exotic fare.
-Try the Phnom Penh Noodle Soup, a traditional Khmer soup with rice noodles, bean sprouts, and fried garlic, flavored with lime juice and scallions, and drunken noodle, large rice noodles stir-fried with eggs and vegetables in a hot basil sauce.
+The small Wonder Spice Café bills itself as both a Cambodian and a Thai restaurant, offering such stalwarts as pad thai, chicken satay, and sweet chili shrimp, alongside more exotic fare.
+Try the Somlah Machoo, a delightful Cambodian soup with choice of chicken, tofu, or shrimp with pineapples, tomatoes, and fried garlic, garnished with fresh mint.
 Wonder Spice is open for lunch and dinner.

 683 Centre St.